Author

 Digital product passports are a way to maintain and exchange accurate records along a product’s lifecycle.
 This would include information on its origins, use, performance, maintenance, disposal, warranty, and sustainability information.

-This article defines what information goes into a digital product passport based on new sustainability and supply chain due diligence regulations such as the EU Ecodesign Directive, the EU Conflict Minerals Regulation, the EU Battery Regulation, the German Supply Chain Act (LkSG), and Corporate Sustainability Reporting Directive (CSRD) just to name a few.
-Combined with learnings from industry initiatives and projects Circularise completed focusing on the implementation of digital product passports.
+This article defines what information goes into a digital product passport based on new sustainability and supply chain due diligence regulations such as the Ecodesign for Sustainable Products Regulation (ESPR) , the EU Conflict Minerals Regulation, the EU Battery Regulation, the German Supply Chain Act (LkSG), Corporate Sustainability Due Diligence Directive (CS3D) and Corporate Sustainability Reporting Directive (CSRD) just to name a few.
+Combined with learnings from industry initiatives and pilots Circularise completed focusing on the implementation of digital product passports.

 What information goes into a digital product passport?